kirenz/deep-learning/docs/intro.md

 ![](https://blog.keras.io/img/keras-tensorflow-logo.jpg)

 Keras is an approachable, highly-productive interface for solving machine learning problems, with a focus on modern deep learning.
+It is used by CERN (e.g., at the [LHC](https://blog.tensorflow.org/2021/04/reconstructing-thousands-of-particles-in-one-go-at-cern-lhc.html)), NASA and many more scientific organizations around the world.
+Furthermore, it is the most used deep learning framework among top-5 winning teams on [Kaggle](https://www.kaggle.com).

 ---